MA International Relations

 This degree is aimed at applicants who wish to find employment in careers that require advanced research and communication skills, such as government departments, non-governmental organisations, businesses, marketing, journalism, or those wishing to proceed to postgraduate research.

-- MA Journalism and Media Communications (Sandwich) - two year (not available to semester B entry)
+- MA International Relations (with Placement Year) - two year (not available to semester B entry)

-- MA Journalism and Media Communications (with Advanced Research) - two year
+- MA International Relations (with Advanced Research) - two year

 Why choose this course?